codio/site/source/docs/ssh/index.html.markdown

 ![ssh parameters](/img/docs/ssh-tab.png)

 You can do the same things you can do in a regular terminal window, including running text editors like Nano etc.

+##Copy & Paste
+If you want to copy from or paste into the SSH window, you will need to press Ctrl+A followed by Ctrl+C/Ctrl+V.